rezahusain/rubric/sdf/final-project/technical.md

 ### Notes:

 ### Deployment
-- Your app should be successfully deployed to a cloud hosting site such as Fly.io or Render.com
+- Your app should be successfully deployed
 - Bonus for using a custom domain name

 ### Score: